zoeskan/MCB185/course/unit2-calculations.md

 Write a function that returns the Shannon entropy for nucleotide counts a, c, g, t.
 Demonstrate it works using multiple calls, including those where one of the counts is zero.

+## 26phred.py ##

+Write a function that converts probabilties into PHRED scores and vice-versa.
+For input parameters x: 0 < x < 1 return the PHRED score.
+For x > 1 return the
+probability.
+Values of 0 and 1 are not permitted.